This post is by Mark Faggiano, founder and CEO of TaxJar.

 Some states require that you file a “zero return,” even if you didn’t collect any sales tax over the filing period.
 Some states will fine you for failing to file, even if you didn’t actually owe any sales tax.
 If you fail to file often enough, states may either take a closer look at your account to make sure you’re in compliance, or assume that you’ve closed up shop and revoke your sales tax license.

 By now you’ve probably recognized several ways in which sales tax can become very confusing for online sellers.
-These are a few of the common problems we see sellers face:
+These are a couple of the common problems we see sellers face:

-You’re not sure where you have sales tax nexus – This is one of the big ones.
+- You’re not sure where you have sales tax nexus – This is one of the big ones.
 If you have sales tax nexus in a state, but aren’t collecting sales tax, then that state has the right to audit you and collect back taxes plus penalties.
-Consult the “Sales Tax Nexus Checklist” if you suspect you may have nexus in a state.
-Here’s some info specifically for Amazon FBA sellers who aren’t sure about how selling on FBA creates sales tax nexus.
+This gets especially tricky when it comes to economic nexus.

 Even though you may live outside the United States, if you sell on FBA or have established any other type of sales tax nexus in the United States (such as an office, a satellite branch of your business, or a warehouse where you store inventory), then you must comply by the sales tax laws of the state where you have nexus.